topherreynoso/plangrade-docs/source/index.md

 `DELETE https://plangrade.com/api/v1/companies/{id}`

 <aside class="warning">
 Deleting a company will result in deleting all of its information as well.
-This includes plans, participants, documents, its history and any future distributions.
+This includes plans, participants, documents, its history and any distributions.
 This action cannot be reversed.
 </aside>

 # Participants

+> In ruby environments, we recommend using the [plangrade-ruby](https://github.com/topherreynoso/plangrade-ruby) gem.
+See the plangrade-ruby website for setup instructions.

 ### Attributes